Read this before you 'spoil the ballot' or don't vote.

 - absence of official mark [polling station stamp];

 - writing or mark by which the voter could be identified;

-Their examples include one protest vote (image below) where the voter has scribbled 'None of the Above' with a tick.
-The advice is to classify it as 'voter's intention uncertain', on the basis that there is no 'clear intention to vote for one candidate'.
+The examples given include a protest vote (below) where the voter has written 'None of the Above' with a tick.
+The advice is to classify it as 'voter's intention uncertain'.

-The weakness in their classification is that this 'voter's intention' is actually clear.
+The weakness in their classification is that the 'voter's intent' in the example is clear.
 No sane person could fail to understand it, especially in the current political environment.

-- Avoid the official mark.
-Don't put a cross (or tick) anywhere on the paper.
+- Don't put a cross (or tick) anywhere.